aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging.fileformats.emf.emfplus.consts/emfplusimageeffectsidentifiers/_index.md

 url: /python-net/aspose.imaging.fileformats.emf.emfplus.consts/emfplusimageeffectsidentifiers/
 ---

-The ImageEffects identifiers define standard GUIDs for specifying graphics image effects.
+**Summary:** The ImageEffects identifiers define standard GUIDs for specifying graphics image effects.
 These identifiers are used by device drivers to publish their levels of support for these effects.
 The identifier constants are defined using the GUID curly-braced string representation ([MS-DTYP] section 2.3.4.3).

 **Module:** [aspose.imaging.fileformats.emf.emfplus.consts](/imaging/python-net/aspose.imaging.fileformats.emf.emfplus.consts/)